moderneinc/springboot-migration-workshop/maven-plugin-adventure/README.md

 git diff
 ```

-## Play with Static Code Analysis recipes
+## Fix Static Code Analysis issues

-In this case we are going to use the [Spring WS](https://github.com/spring-projects/spring-ws)
+In this case, for demo purposes, we are going to use the [Spring WS](https://github.com/spring-projects/spring-ws)
 repository.
 This is an existing Spring repository that it is good to see what kind of static
 code analysis issues can be fixed.